Skip to content

-The JavaScript Maps SDK can be easily integrated into a vanilla JavaScript and HTML application using the ArcGIS CDN.
-This approach leverages optimized cloud caching, removing the need for local builds and making it easier to stay up to date with the latest SDK versions.
+The JavaScript Maps SDK can be integrated into a vanilla JavaScript and HTML application using the ArcGIS CDN.
+This approach leverages optimized cloud caching, removes local build requirements, and makes it easier to stay up to date with the latest SDK versions.

 Setup